n3tuk/documentation/content/incidents/_index.md

 groupByYear: true
 ---

+{{< figure
+    src="images/laptop-checklist-alert.png"
+    alt="A laptop, a clipboard with a checklist, a mobile phone"
+    >}}

-{{< large-icon "circle-exclamation-check" >}} Any semi- or complex infrastructure will have periods of instability or unavailability.
+Any semi- or complex infrastructure will have periods of instability or unavailability.
 This section is for recoding these events, their causes, and the resolutions in an accessible format for preservation of knowledge.

-{{< alert "circle-exclamation-check" >}} There have been no recorded incidents at this time. {{< /alert >}}